Privacy Policy

 • entities who wish to be involved in our business, or acquire an interest in our business; and/or

-• contractors and third party service providers who are involved with, or assist us in the operation of our business or to provide you with customer service.
+• other companies, contractors, service providers and individuals who are involved with, or assist us in the operation of our business (including for any funds managed by us) or to provide you with customer service.

 In many cases the transfer of personal information overseas will be necessary for the performance of our contract with you or for the implementation of pre-contractual measures taken in response to a request by you or for the performance of a contract with a third party which is concluded in your interests.
 If we engage any overseas parties which is likely to lead to the disclosure of personal information held by us, we intend to manage this engagement by implementing contractual arrangements with the overseas party to ensure personal information is safeguarded and to ensure that these parties comply with standards at least equivalent to the Australian Privacy Principles.